Overview

 Treatments

-Treatment for DID often involves talk therapy, which can be supplemented with medication.
+Treatment for dissociative identity disorder often involves talk therapy, which can be supplemented with medication.
 The main goal of treatment is to promote the integration of separate identities into one primary identity, improving the individual’s ability to function in daily life.
 However, some people may not relate to this approach; instead, they hope to work with each part of their identities and live a healthier life with each part intact.

 The primary method for DID treatment involves talk therapy, often involving one of the following modalities:

 • Cognitive-behavioral therapy (CBT): CBT helps individuals understand and change thought patterns that may lead to harmful behaviors.
-This method can aid in addressing and changing negative thought patterns and improving the ability to regulate emotions.
+This method can aid in addressing and changing negative thought patterns and improving the ability to control emotions.

 • Dialectical behavior therapy (DBT): DBT teaches coping skills that can combat destructive urges while encouraging mindfulness.
 This method can be beneficial in teaching individuals how to manage distress and strong emotions.